 The system uses over 100+ svg shapes that I custom illustrated on a vertical and horizontal grid system.
 There are sets of face shapes, eye shapes, brows, noses, mouths, and facial hair that are all weighted differently in a randomization algorithm to generate a new face each time a slider bar is changed.

-The watercolor washes are dynamically changed and animated in an out with a masked png animation and an svg filter for color interpolation.
+Watercolor washes are dynamically changed and animated in an out with a masked png animation and an svg filter for color interpolation.
 Below is my proof-of-concept dynamic svg filter using a masked css animation to animate the watercolor droplet in and out when data is changed, later the water-color splash would change color and shape on every update.